Traceylin023/SHA-256-visualization/WORKLOG.md

 ### 2024-05-23

+ - Continued research on the SHA-256 hash
- - Research on the SHA-256 hash, created sha.h and sha.c files.
+ - Added the sha.h and sha.c files and updated the Makefile
  - Started the bit padding step of the hash.
  - Added hash constants to the repository.